Are we already at months 7 & 8?

-We had never gotten the change to visit Naples in previous visits to the area.
+We had never gotten the chance to visit Naples in previous visits to the area.
 You hear all these horror stories about Naples and I think without our New Yorker background, you could be overwhelmed with the hustle and bustle of this town.
-It’s known for pickpockets and again, if you are smart and keep your belongings in front of you, are aware of your surroundings, you will be fine – as we were.
+It’s known for pickpockets and again, if you are smart and keep your belongings in front of you, and are aware of your surroundings, you will be fine – as we were.

-Everyone knows that piazza was “born” in Naples and we visited two of the most notable places.
+Everyone knows that the piazza was “born” in Naples and we visited two of the most notable places.
 Both pizzas were as different as they come.
 One traditional and one is called a pizza fritta.
 I droll every time… Naples Pizza

 Once again, this is a place we had not had a chance to see during previous area visits.
 We planned on a 3-day/2-night trip and once we arrived, immediately decided to extend our stay for another day.
 This island is just breathtaking and pictures really don’t do it justice.
-For more beautiful photo, look at our post on Capri
+For more beautiful photos, look at our post on Capri

 We also did a post with amazing comments on the Blue Grotto.
 Everyone appreciated our tips and suggestions.
 You can see more Blue Grotto Experience

 Salerno is south of Sorrento on the coast in Campania.
 We took the train from Scafati and decided to stay 3-days/2-nights.
-The weather was beautiful and the town just as much.
-While there, Salerno’s football team was celebrating their 100 years.
-Salernitana is in Serie B pro league and finished either 12th or 15th this year and turned 100 years old.
+The weather was beautiful and the town was just as much.
+While there, Salerno’s football team was celebrating its 100 years.
+Salernitana is in the Serie B pro league and finished either 12th or 15th this year and turned 100 years old.
 Italians take their football seriously and the celebration lasted both nights we were there.

 We found an amazing restaurant which we have added to our recommendations.
 The fish was so fresh, I don’t think I enjoyed it more than maybe in Sicily.